nikhilnayyar002/react-min/readme.md

 # Webpack - Babel Setup

-This is the base setup.
+This is near to base setup for any other project.
-Please checkout other branches derived from this setup.
+I only added react dependencies.